The phone box where Jo Jo Dullard was last seen

 jo jo dullard Route

-On the evening of November 9th, 1995, Jo Jo Dullard left the central bus station in Dublin (Busáras) and traveled to Naas.
+On the evening of November 9th, 1995, Jo Jo Dullard departed from the central bus station in Dublin (Busáras) and traveled to Naas.

-When she reached Naas at 10 p.m., she immediately began hitchhiking.
+She reached Naas at 10 p.m., and she immediately began hitchhiking.

-Not long after, an elderly man pulled over and offered to bring her as far as Kilcullen.
-During the journey, he advised her to rent a B&B in Kilkcullen, as hitchhiking was too dangerous, especially for a young woman at night.
+Before long, an elderly man pulled over and offered to take her as far as Kilcullen.
+During their journey, he asked her to consider renting a B&B in Kilkcullen, as hitchhiking was too dangerous, especially for a young woman at night.

 However, Dullard was determined to get back to Callan.
-Once she reached Kilcullen, she began thumbing for a lift again.
-Shortly afterwards, she was picked up by a man who agreed to bring her to Moone, a village that was 20 kilometers south.
+Once she reached Kilcullen, she began thumbing for a ride again.
+Shortly afterwards, she was picked up by a man who agreed to drive her to Moone, a village that was 20 kilometers south.

-As she was talking to Cullinane, an unidentified motorist saw her thumbing for a lift and pulled over.
+While she was talking to Cullinane, an unidentified motorist saw her thumbing for a ride and pulled over.

-It is believed that the motorist in question was Dullard's killer.
-Since then, there has been no trace of the missing 21-year-old.
+It is strongly suspected that the motorist was Dullard's killer.

 Toyota Carina